csr13/my-website/_posts/react-secure-storage.md

 ---
 title: Secure Storage for Mobile Applications using React Native.
 author: csr13
+description: A simple Secure Storage for Mobile Applications that use React Native.
 date: 2023-11-13
+permalink: /pages/posts/http-interceptor-react.html
 ---

 When storing sensitive information with mobile applications, there are many ways to